skiminki/Stockfish/README.md

   * #### Hash
     The size of the hash table in MB.
 It is recommended to set Hash after setting Threads.

+  * #### Hash Clear Threads (Stockfish for Analysis) Number of threads used for hash clear.
+If using a Windows NUMA system, use at least 2x physical CPUs here.
+Find the optimal by `time stockfish bench <hash> <threads> 1`.

+  * #### Hash Page Size (Stockfish for Analysis)
+    Page size in bytes for the hash table, or 0 for defaults.
+Before use, see the discussion on hash table page size in a section below.
+This option has effect only on Linux.

   * #### Clear Hash
     Clear the hash table.